Long slurps are guaranteed with these Tajin mango popsicles.

 If you want your popsicles to be soft, add any of these ingredients to them:

 • Sugar: Sugar decreases the freezing point.
-As a result, you can add more sugar to ensure the popsicles are soft.
+You can add more sugar to ensure the popsicles are soft.

 • Corn starch: Adding corn starch also ensures creamy popsicles.
 Corn starch doesn't have a taste of its own, so you don't have to worry about it ruining the flavor of your popsicle.